selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Good judgment requires understanding

-Understanding comes with experience
+Understanding comes with experience and reflection

-Experience comes with making mistakes and reflecting on them
+Experience comes with mistakes

-Since mistakes can't be rushed, let's see what good ideas people have come up with over the ages
+Since mistakes can't be rushed, let's reflect on some good ideas people have come up with over the ages

 In the end, what you do is more important than what you think or say.

 ## Is it a life of pleasure?

 All living beings pursue pleasure and avoid pain.

-Nothing wrong with it but doing it blindly brings more pain.
+Nothing wrong with it but chasing blindly brings more pain.

 Natural desires are easy to satisfy.
 After the natural limit, there is no end to desire and greed.

-Nothing in excess
+Nothing in excess.

 ## Thoughts affect feelings

 The eyes don’t see, they transmit light, and the brain sees.

-Similarly, external things do not create feelings, the brain interprets external input and creates a feeling.
+Similarly, external things do not create feelings.

+The brain interprets external input and creates a feeling.

-When the interpretation changes, feelings also change
+When the interpretation changes, feelings also change.

 > "Very little is needed to make a happy life;
 > it is all within yourself, in your way of thinking"